pbakun/bakson.github.io/_posts/2023/2023-08-17-ef-core-and-respawn.md

 The fixture will take the same setup as our main application.
 It is after all the same program, only slightly modified for testing purposes.

-The first thing is to remove existing `ApplicationDbContext` which uses connection string to real database, taken from configuration (at least it should take if from there).
-Immediately after that the new infrastructure is setup, the only difference is new connection string to our Testcontainer.
-The next step is to create a `ServiceScope` and retrieve context added couple lines above.
+The first thing is to remove existing `ApplicationDbContext`, which takes connection string to real database from configuration (at least it should take if from there).
+Immediately after the slightly modified infrastructure is set up.
+The only difference from original application is database replacement.
+If necessary more modules can be modified, eg. communication with external APIs.

+Following this, a `ServiceScope` is built allowing us to access the context added a few lines earlier.
 The `DatabaseFacade` is stored in a private property, since it is used inside `GetOpenedDbConnectionAsync` method, which ensured that the connection to database is open.
 It will provide us the connection to the database, so it doesn't have to be passed from each test's scope.
 At this point Entity Framework migrations can be executed to setup the database schema.
-The last step is to initialize Respawn, this must be done only after database is seeded with complete schema.
+Last but not least is Respawn initialization, this must be done only after database is seeded with completed schema.

 ```csharp
 protected override void ConfigureWebHost(IWebHostBuilder builder)